John-Tenning/VPC-Contest/README.md

 ## Overview

 This repository is a solution for the [**Aug 2021 - Venmurasu Programming Contest**](https://github.com/venmurasu-programming-team/Aug2021-contest) .
 The objective of the solution is to translate Tamil contents to English using NLP models like **Indictrans** and **Mbart50_m2m** to get a basic understanding of NLP models.

 ## Gearing-Up
+Run this command in a terminal to setup virtual environment for our repository
 ```
 python -m venv virtualenv
 virtualenv/Scripts/activate